industrialinternet/node-red-simple-scheduler-ui-dashboard/README.md

 ```

 **Gotchas**
-One NR restart/deploys sometimes schedule item 1 is selected and item details are Not displayed.
+On NR restart/deploys sometimes schedule item 1 is selected and item details are Not displayed.
 Just click 1 in the select grid and details will appear.